mohammedjafar594-cmd/Retail-Analytics-SQL/README.md

 # Retail Analytics SQL

-## Project Overview
+## Overview

-This project analyzes retail sales data using SQL to understand sales performance, customer behavior, and product trends.
+This project focuses on analyzing retail sales data to understand sales performance, customer engagement, and inventory-related trends.

-The dataset was imported from a CSV file into MySQL, and SQL queries were used to perform data cleaning, analysis, and generate business insights.
+The analysis uses sales transactions, customer profiles, and product inventory data to identify high and low performing products, understand customer purchasing behavior, and generate useful insights for business decision-making.

+## Business Problem

+The retail company has experienced stagnant growth and declining customer engagement over the past few quarters.

+The main areas of concern include:

+- Identifying high and low performing products
+- Understanding customer purchasing behavior
+- Improving customer segmentation
+- Analyzing product and inventory performance
+- Finding useful patterns in sales transactions

+The goal of this analysis is to use the available retail data to identify these patterns and provide meaningful business insights.

+## Objectives

+- Analyze overall sales performance
+- Identify top and low performing products
+- Analyze customer purchasing patterns
+- Segment customers based on their activity
+- Analyze product inventory and availability
+- Identify trends that can support business decisions

 ## Tools Used

 - MySQL
 - SQL Workbench
-- CSV Dataset
+- SQL

 ## SQL Concepts Used